rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 - since: only return those resources that have been created or modified since some particular timestamp (expressed as milliseconds since the UNIX epoch)

 When called with POST, it causes our system to register a new user.
-The details of the user should be specified as URL parameters matching the field names below (under “Object Model”).
+The details of the user should be specified as URL parameters matching the field names below (under "Object Model").

 **/api/v1/users/self?username={username}**